Ocean Sky Acquires Hangar

 It’s been a tough year for the European business aviation community.
 Like its U.S. counterpart, the industry took a hit as a result of the economic downturn, leading to a loss of business in all sectors.
 In addition, new rules and regulations have many in the industry on edge.

-The European Union has granted the International Business Aviation Council’s (IBAC) International Standard for Business Aircraft Operations (IS-BAO) official recognition as an industry standard for business aircraft operations.
+The International Standard for Business Aircraft Operations (IS-BAO), launched in 2002 by the International Business Aviation Council (IBAC), has been granted official European recognition as an industry safety standard for business aircraft operations.